 This may be the biggest drawback to having a virtual ceremony: not being able to truly celebrate heart-to-heart and face-to-face with many of the people who mean the most to you.
 Years down the road you won’t get to fondly look back on the experience of getting ready with your closest companions, crying your way through speeches and toasts side by side, or embracing your friends and family as they shower you with well wishes and love.
 For many couples, these are the moments and experiences that make real memories.
 While hybrid weddings provide the opportunity for some in-person guests, not everyone will be able to (or want to) attend in-person, creating fewer opportunities for face-to-face memories.

-Remember: You’re the only one who can determine whether you’d be merely settling for a virtual wedding, or doing yourselves a huge favor by having one – so that one year or one decade from now, there are no regrets.
+Remember: You’re the only one able to determine whether you’d be merely settling for a virtual wedding, or doing yourselves a huge favor by having one – so that one year or one decade from now, there are no regrets.

 Updated November 2020